Maximal order Abelian subgroups of Coxeter groups

 { \bf Abstract:} In this note we give a classification of the Maximal order Abelian subgroups of finite irreducible Coxeter groups.
-We also study the geometry of these subgroups and give some applications of the classification.
+We also prove a Weyl group analogue of Cartan's theorem that all maximal tori in a connected compact Lie group are conjugate.